 Application for the filming of foreign films in Latvia.

-Cabinet Regulation No. 173 of 15 March 2022, procedures in which State budget Co-financing is granted for filming of foreign films in Latvia, the LIAA has disbursed co-financing for 24 film projects in the amount of EUR 5.28 million.
-The amount of taxes paid within the framework of supported film projects amounts to EUR 5.67 million.
+Within the framework of Cabinet Regulation No. 173 of March 15, 2022, "Procedures for the Allocation of State Budget Co-financing for the Filming of Foreign Films in Latvia," the LIAA has disbursed co-financing in the amount of EUR 5.28 million to 24 film projects.
+The amount of taxes paid in connection with the supported film projects reaches EUR 5.67 million.

 On March 15, 2022, the Cabinet of Ministers approved a new state support program of the Ministry of Economics for filming foreign films in Latvia.
 In order to promote the attraction of foreign investments, various financial support mechanisms have been established in many countries in Europe and the world, both in the form of taxes and funds, so that foreign film producers are financially interested in filming films in a given country, recovering part of the invested funding.